ossd-s25/project-evaluation/Coralnet.md

 Operating system: MacOS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) Yes the installation was successful.
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+-The installation portion was not successful for me.
+After downloading PostgresSQL, my mac had issues.

 How long did the whole process take?
 A half hour.